How To Play Advanced Sounding Chords On Your Acoustic Guitar

 This is how to learn and visualise your block chords on the guitar.
 It’s all about how they relate to each other.

-So that being said, here are the Major 7th shapes for our block chord from root position through to 3rd inversion as they appear in relation to each other on the fretboard:
+With that said, here are the Major 7th shapes for our block chord from root position through to 3rd inversion as they appear in relation to each other on the fretboard:

 Major 7 Block Chord Fretboard Diagram